ros-infrastructure/ros_buildfarm/doc/ongoing_operations.rst

 The *source* and *binary* are imported into the ``building`` repository and if the sync criteria is fulfilled automatically synced to the ``testing`` repository.
+The maintainer should revisit the configured sync threshold to adjust it when the number of released packages changes over the lifetime of a distribution.
+The threshold should be set at a level below which a sync should not happen into testing as there has been a major regression during the build.

 It is the responsibility of the release manager to trigger a sync of packages from the ``testing`` to the ``main`` repository.